anmalkov/imcopy/README.md

 1. Choose a zip archive based on your architecture
 1. Download and extract a zip archive
 1. Enjoy effortless and efficient folder synchronization!
-1. For more detailed information, please refer to our Wiki and FAQ pages.
+1. For more detailed information, please refer to our [docs](/docs/README.md) pages.

 ### Running in Visual Studio